bash-bunny/Kali/README.md

 # OVERVIEW

 Personal configuration for a fresh Kali Linux to make it more useful with vim keybindings for the terminal and nice scripts to search the internet without leaving it.
-It has a DW directory to install some tools to access and investigate the dark web
+It has a DW directory to install some tools to investigate domains and access the Dark Web and other networks like freenet or zeronet

 # Dependencies